-Detail Amount Pupil premium funding allocation this academic year £244, 440 Recovery premium funding allocation this academic year £24, 360 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year £268,800
+Detail Amount Pupil premium funding allocation this academic year £255,570.
+Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year £255,570.
 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year